Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 Another great one from Motorola, the MR35ORVP has some big differences from the Motorola MT350R.

-Its range is similar, maxing out at 35 miles, although again when used in real conditions this will normally top out at a range of around 3 or 4 miles.
+Its range is similar, maxing out at 35 miles, although again when used in real conditions this will normally top out at a area of around 3 or 4 miles in almost any location.

 It also shares many of the safety features of the previous model having an emergency distress alert signal, an integrated LED flashlight and access to weather alert channels.